mosop/stdio/README.md

 end
 ```

-Why should I/Os be decaptured?
-Because a process easily hangs up when you send any waiting methods to I/Os that are not decaptured.
+Why is decapturing needed?
+Because a process easily hangs up when you send any waiting methods to I/Os that are still capturing the standard I/Os.

-To access I/Os keeping capturing and control waiting by yourself, use the `out!` and `err!` methods.
+To read I/Os keeping capturing and control waiting by yourself, use the `out!` and `err!` methods.

 ```crystal
 Stdio.capture do |io|